I track tech news every day because I know you don’t have time to.

 I know what you’re thinking.
 Can’t I just use any timer app?

-For Mac users, Stage Manager does something similar but for window management.
+For Mac users, stage Manager does something similar but for window management.
 Most reviews trash it (and I get why).
 But if you actually spend 10 minutes learning how it works?
 It beats every window management app I’ve tried.

 Enhance Your Digital Privacy